Assistance Dogs that are working today

 Duo Dogs are a breed apart from your average dog.
 The first step of becoming a Duo Assistance Dog begins with breeding.
 Many of our assistance dogs are bred in-house at our world-class headquarters.
 For the first eight weeks of their lives, our volunteer Whelper Helpers spend 24 hours a day with our puppies to help strengthen their bonds with humans.
 Then the dogs spend the next 16 months with a volunteer Puppy Raiser (foster family) who helps them with socialization and basic obedience.
 Finally, they return to Duo Dogs for an intensive four to six months of training program under supervision of our trainers before they are ready to be placed.

-While it takes nearly $40,000 and countless staff and volunteer hours to raise and train our dogs, there is no charge to our clients.
+While it takes more than $40,000 and countless staff and volunteer hours to raise and train our dogs, there is no charge to our clients.

 - In 2018, we placed our first dog internationally with a client in England.